Skip to main content

 USDm.approve(forwarder_address, type(uint256).max);

-For normal Meridian flow on MegaETH, the signed payment still targets the facilitator.
-The forwarder is the facilitator’s MegaETH settlement adapter, not a separate Meridian entrypoint.
+For the legacy Meridian flow on MegaETH, the signed payment still targets the facilitator.
+The forwarder is the facilitator’s deprecated MegaETH settlement adapter, not a separate Meridian entrypoint.

 Backend Infrastructure